owid/etl/README.md

 `make test`

+You can build all known data tables into the `data/` folder with:

+`make etl`

 ## Tables

 Tables are essentially pandas DataFrames but with metadata.
 All operations on them occur in-memory, except for loading from and saving to disk.
 On disk, they are represented by tabular file (feather or CSV) and a JSON metadata file.